-Tools required: 8 mm hex key, torque wrench Supplies required: Clean rag, Loctite® 242
+Tools required: 10 mm or 12 mm hex key, torque wrench

+Supplies required: Clean rag, Loctite® 242

-- 1. Wipe down the mounting surfaces with a clean rag. - 2.
-If required, install the interface plate (IP) to the robot arm, align using the boss or dowel pins and secure with customer supplied fasteners. - 3.
-Align the dowel pins to the corresponding holes in the Master plate and secure the Master plate to the robot arm or IP with customer supplied (10) M10-1.5 socket head cap screws using a 8 mm hex key.
-Apply Loctite 242 to threads (see Table 2.1 for proper fasteners and torque).
+- 1. Clean the mounting surfaces. - 2.
+If required, install the interface plate to the robot arm, align using the boss or dowel pins and secure with customer supplied fasteners. - 3.
+Align the dowel pins to the corresponding holes in the Master plate and secure the Master plate to the robot arm or interface plate with customer supplied fasteners. - 4.
+For first time installation of fasteners with pre-applied adhesive no additional Loctite is required.
+If fasteners are being reused, apply Loctite to threads (see Table 2.1 for fastener specifications).

-NOTICE: If an ATI IP is used, fasteners to mount the Master plate is supplied with the IP.
+NOTICE: If an ATI interface plate is used, fasteners to mount the Master plate are supplied with the interface plate.

-4. Connect utilities to the appropriate module and Master plate connections.
-For pneumatic lock and unlock connection refer to Section 2.7-Pneumatic Connections.
+- 5. Connect utilities to the appropriate module and Master plate connections.
+For pneumatic lock and unlock connection, refer to Section 2.7-Pneumatic Requirements. - 6.
+Safely resume normal operation.